Role of hydrogen bonding in charge-ordered organic conductor $\alpha$-(BEDT-TTF)$_2$I$_3$ probed by $^{127}$I nuclear quadrupole resonance: Experiments

 Single crystals of \aI\ were grown by the standard electrochemical reaction \cite{Bender1984}.
 The $^{127}$I-NQR experiment was performed on a polycrystalline sample of $14.2$~mg under zero magnetic fields.
 The NQR spectrum was obtained by fast Fourier transformation of the spin-echo signal with a $\pi/2$--$\pi$ pulse sequence, where the typical $\pi/2$ pulse length was $2.5$~$\mu$s.
-The $1/T_1$ were measured using the inversion and saturation recovery methods and were obtained by fitting the magnetization curves using $1-M(t)/M(\infty) \propto 3/28\exp{(-3t/T_1)} + 25/28\exp{(-10t/T_1)}$.
+The $1/T_1$ were measured using the inversion and saturation recovery methods and were obtained by fitting the magnetization curves using

+(see the Supplemental Material \cite{Supplement} and also Refs.~\cite{MacLaughlin1971,Daniel1964} therein).
 Here, $t$ is the interval between inversion (saturation) and the first $\pi/2$ pulses, and $M(t)$ is the magnetization at time $t$.
 We confirmed that the same $T_1$ values were obtained by both methods in the appropriate temperature range.
-EFGs at the iodine sites of \aI\ were calculated using the first-principles calculations based on the full-potential linearized augmented plane wave (FLAPW) method~\cite{Wimmer1981, Yu1991}.
-The calculation are based on the density-functional theory (DFT), and the exchange and correlation potential is represented by a generalized gradient approximation in the Perdew-Burke-Ernzerhof formula~\cite{Perdew1996}.
-(See the Supplemental Material \cite{Supplement}).
+EFGs at the iodine sites of \aI\ were calculated using the first-principles calculations based on the full-potential linearized augmented plane-wave (FLAPW) method~\cite{Wimmer1981, Yu1991}.
+The calculations are based on density-functional theory (DFT), and the exchange and correlation potential is represented by a generalized gradient approximation in the Perdew-Burke-Ernzerhof formula~\cite{Supplement,Perdew1996}.